I am a Registered Medical Herbalist living in Victoria, British Columbia.

 Daunted but determined, I put my Type-A traits to work.
 I dove in with my heart and soul.
 I knew I would love the clinical practicum, the plant medicines, the counselling skills, and the medicine making.
 What I didn’t realize was that I would love the science too.
 I learned Latin plant names, botany, anatomy, physiology, phytochemistry, and pharmacology.
 I was over the moon.

 Finally, I’d found something that was the perfect mix of creative and analytic, intuitive and pragmatic.
-To honour my healing journey, my studies took a bit longer than planned, but I gave it my all and (biochemistry be damned!)
-I graduated Magna Cum Laude.
+To honour my healing journey, my studies took a bit longer than planned, but I gave it my all and graduated Magna Cum Laude.
 Once I got my walking papers — aka diploma — I set off to launch my practice in medical herbal therapy.